 Mrs Carol E Daniel BA Hons., Cert Ed [Special Interest Communities and Schools]

-Carol has been singing all her life- starting with the church choir and moving into amateur operatics from university days.
+Carol has been singing all her life - starting with the church choir and moving into amateur operatics from university days.
 Having then studied with a number of teachers, she went on to perform oratorio, opera and operetta to professional standard.
 She has also been in a medal winning Barbershop quartet and chorus and served as a national ladies Barbershop judge.
 However, Carol did not become a professional singer but instead made her career in working for children and young people with physical disabilities as a teacher and then as an adviser on inclusion in mainstream educational settings.
-Since retiring and moving to Bridlington, she has become a Governor at New Pasture Lane Primary School and conducts the U3A Entertainers Singing for Fun group.
+Since retiring and moving to Bridlington, she has become a Governor at New Pasture Lane Primary School and for many years conducted the U3A Entertainers Singing for Fun group.
 She has also taken up learning the oboe and plays for the U3A Orchestra and the Buckrose Concert Band.
-Along with her husband, Peter, and two friends she sings with the aptly named quartet, Versatility.
 Carol also serves as Clerk and pianist for Christian Science Society, Scarborough and is secretary of ECCCMF.

 Mrs Pat Davison

 Pat has been involved in amateur theatre for 45 years appearing in various musicals and concerts throughout that time.
 Since moving to Bridlington and joining Spotlight Theatre, she have appeared in musicals, concerts and plays.
 She enjoys acting just as much as singing.

 Pat and her husband Ken are members of the Sewerby Methodist Church and represent the Methodist Community of Churches on the Board of Trustees.
 She is currently a steward, a pastoral visitor and also sings in the Sewerby Methodist Choir.
 She has a special interest in Amateur Theatre and brings to the Trustee Board that experience in the planning and development of our concerts.